 Laboratory tests for Buruli ulcer are now free for patients – although some private pathology companies may charge a handling fee.
 Early diagnosis is critical in preventing tissue loss.

 Victorian health authorities advise(1) that Buruli ought to be considered in patients with a nodule, papale, persistent ulcer, cellulitis and oedema, especially on exposed areas of skin.
 Buruli ulcer occurs in people of all ages, and symptoms appear from one to 10 months after exposure to the bacteria.
-If you have any of these symptoms, seek your doctor’s advice as soon as possible.
+If you have any of these symptoms, seek your doctor’s advice as soon as possible so you can get appropriate medical treatment and can be informed of all your treatment options.

 Our professional exterminators give you peace of mind, allowing you to relax inside your house or outdoor areas without the constant threat of mosquito bites and pestilential mosquito infestations.